dsambrano/portfolio/README.md

 ## Behavior Modification: Influencing Consumer Choice
 <!-- ![](bayes/output_3_1.png) -->

+⭐**Executive Summary**📈: Changing consumer behavior is challenging and costly.
+Here, I show how precisely controlling what is show to the consumer can yield larger changes in consumer behavior with lower costs!
+Small but precisely curated emotional inductions can be more impactful to consumer decisions than large scale manipulations.

 A behavior modification A/B test designed to evaluated consumer decisions based on their emotional state.

 <!-- ![](assets/portfolio_selective_arousal_plot_sig.png) -->